cyclus/cyclus/README.rst

   * **DO NOT** rebase any commits that have been pulled/pushed anywhere else other than your own fork (especially if those commits have been integrated into the blessed repository.
-You should NEVER rebase commits that are a part of the 'master' branch.
-If you do, you will be flogged publicly.
+You should NEVER rebase commits that are a part of the 'master' branch.  *If you do, you will be flogged publicly*.

   * Make sure that you are pushing/pulling from/to the right branches.
     When in doubt, use the following syntax::